zrythm/zrythm/TRADEMARKS.md

 https://getfedora.org/, OR
-- the FreeBSD operating system, as published by The FreeBSD Project at https://www.freebsd.org/, may redistribute unaltered copies of Zrythm that include the Zrythm trademarks as published by the originating operating system (for example, Ubuntu may redistribute the Zrythm package from Debian, provided that no further modifications are made).
+- the FreeBSD operating system, as published by The FreeBSD Project at https://www.freebsd.org/,

+provided that no further modifications are made.

 In any case, you may not add or remove functionalities and you must preserve all messages